techwriterjoe/introduction-airtable-api/README.md

 # Introduction to Airtable API

 This overiew describes the use of the Airtable API to communicate between an Airtable base and a custom built website.
 Airtable is a web application that creates base apps, which are colorful, intuitive, easy-to-use spreadsheet sets.
 The base tables organize images, tags, descriptions, and much more.
-With the Airtable API, the user-freindly base apps provide a database admin that can be interacted with from anywhere across the web.
+With the Airtable API, the user-freindly base apps provide databases that are interacted with from anywhere across the web.

 ##Get Started with Airtable
 To proceed, create an [Airtable account](https://airtable.com/) and select the example base named "Art Gallery".
 When finished, the browser displays a prefilled example table, pictured below (Fig 1).